 Quite simply, the menopause refers to the end of a woman's menstrual cycle.
 A woman is considered menopausal when she has not had a period for more than 12 months.
 The average age for this is 51, although it can vary by several years either side of that.
 Menopause usually lasts between five and seven years, but again, it can be longer or shorter.
 Once menopause symptoms stop, a woman is considered post-menopausal.

-For some women, periods will stop suddenly, but many others will experience irregular periods that may be heavier or lighter than normal, some years before they stop completely.
+For some women, their periods will stop suddenly.
+Many others will experience irregular periods that may be heavier or lighter than normal, some years before they stop completely.
 This phase, when hormone levels are fluctuating, is perimenopause and is often accompanied by menopausal symptoms.
 Perimenopause usually begins in your 40s.
-"The distinction is not particularly important though as it relates to treatment," says Dr. Rhonda Reeves, OB/GYN at the Health Services Authority, as any treatment seeks to manage the symptoms, rather than the stage a woman is in."

 Symptoms of Menopause